Projetos-AGES-Arquivado/barbadehomem-app/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `npm deploy`

+Deploy the app to the firebase hosting, user should be logged in on firebase and be a member project running this command in the master branch.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />